 A chunk is one or more Oracle blocks.
-You can specify the chunk size for the LOB when creating the table that contains the LOB.
+You can specify the chunk size for the BasicFiles LOB when creating the table that contains the LOB.
 This corresponds to the data size used by Oracle Database when accessing or modifying the LOB value.
 Part of the chunk is used to store system-related information and the rest stores the LOB value.
 The API you are using has a function that returns the amount of space used in the LOB chunk to store the LOB value.
 In PL/SQL use DBMS_LOB.GETCHUNKSIZE.
 In OCI, use OCILobGetChunkSize().
+For SecureFiless, CHUNK is an advisory size and is provided for backward compatibility purposes.

-You will improve performance if you run write requests using a multiple of the value returned by one of these functions.
+To improve performance, you may run write requests using a multiple of the value returned by one of these functions.
 The reason for this is that you are using the same unit that the Oracle database uses when reading data from disk.
 If it is appropriate for your application, then you should batch reads until you have enough for an entire chunk instead of issuing several LOB read calls that operate on the same LOB chunk.